yogabonito/slidev/docs/guide/component.md

 Refer to the [Vue documentation](https://vuejs.org/guide/essentials/component-basics.html) for how to write Vue components.

-You can also <LinkInline link="guide/write-addon" /> to reuse and share your components with others.
+You can refer to <LinkInline link="guide/write-addon" /> to learn how to reuse components and share your components with others.